swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 It's important to keep in mind that these is not an exhaustive list.
 In particular, global-actor isolated types are effectively actors themselves, so many of the same protections should apply to them, too.

-The following subsections will discuss these these high-level problems in more detail.
+The following subsections will discuss these high-level problems in more detail.

 ### Overly restrictive non-async initializers